DeanMaurer/SampleTwoWayTLSWithCerts/README.txt

 Next open RegisterServerCert.bat and follow the instructions in it before running it.

 The client enforces TLS1.2.
 Depending on your OS TLS1.2 may not be enabled.
-EnableTLS12Windows7.reg will add the necessary keys to your registry to enable TLS1.1 and TLS1.2
+EnableTLS12Windows7.reg will add the necessary keys to your registry to enable TLS1.1 and TLS1.2.
+You'll have to reboot your machine before the registry changes will take effect.